We feature the voices and stories of bushfire survivors. You’ll find tips on trauma recovery, self care, connecting with others and seeking help.

 Hayley, 30, mental health worker, mother from Wolumla.

-Existing mental health issues can make bushfire recovery more complex.
+Existing mental health issues can make recovery from natural disasters more complex.
 Community connections, extended community support services and good self-care can all help as you manage this difficult time.

 “This is my first experience of a forum and it’s great.
 You are all so fabulous.
 I’m feeling that I’m very fortunate to be able to “talk” to you all.
 Thank you.”